oeasenet/tui-editor/README.md

 > Vue 3 wrapper components for [TOAST UI Editor](https://ui.toast.com/tui-editor) - a powerful Markdown WYSIWYG editor.

+## 🔥 Source Code Distribution

+This package is distributed as source code rather than bundled files.
+This approach offers several advantages:

+- **Better tree-shaking**: Your bundler can eliminate unused code more effectively
+- **Smaller bundle size**: No duplicate dependencies or unnecessary code
+- **Consistent build process**: The component is built with your project's settings
+- **Better debugging**: Source maps align with your build process
+- **Customization**: Easier to customize or extend the components

 ## 📋 Overview

 This library provides Vue 3 components that wrap the Toast UI Editor, offering a seamless integration of this powerful Markdown editor into your Vue applications.
 The package includes two main components: